Determination of Total Leukocyte Count

 1. Blood Sample Preparation:

-• Collect a small amount of venous blood using a sterile technique.
+• Collect a small amount of venous blood up to 0.5 marks of WBC pipette.

 • Mix the blood with a diluent (e.g., Turk’s solution) in a test tube.
 The typical ratio is 1 part blood to 20-100 parts of diluent, depending on the method used.